yyzjohann/squirreljump/README.md

 # squirreljump

-Same program as in https://github.com/yyzjohann/squirreljump_py but written in Java (does not have error handling or tests).
+More or less the program as in https://github.com/yyzjohann/squirreljump_py but in Java (does not have error handling or tests).